This Grilled Mexican Street Corn Salad recipe (known in Spanish as Grilled Esquites) is the perfect barbecue side dish.

 Cut the corn from the husk.

 Cut off the stem of the jalapeno pepper.
-Cut off the blistered skin of the jalapeño and chop it finely.
+Then, cut off the blistered skin of the jalapeño and chop it finely.

 Add one-quarter of the jalapeño to the corn.